-For the year ended December 31, 2009, short-term interest expense, net is comprised of interest expense on operating loans and letter of credit charges of \$5.3 million (2008 - \$3.7 million), offset by interest income on cash and cash equivalents and other receivables of \$3.7 million (2008 - \$13.2 million).
+For the year ended December 31, 2010, short-term interest expense, net is comprised of stand-by fees for operating loans and letter of credit charges of \$6.4 million (2009 - \$5.3 million), offset by interest income on cash and cash equivalents and other receivables of \$1.9 million (2009 - \$3.7 million).
 Long-term interest expense, net relates substantially to interest expense on long-term debt.